A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Challenges, Opportunities and Connections to Broader Topics

-\textbf{Source Model for Better Transferability}.
-Current transferability methods are typically post hoc approaches that involve enhancing the ability of adversarial examples generated on pre-trained models to deceive other models.
+\textbf{Source Model for Better Transferability.} Current transferability methods are typically post hoc approaches that involve enhancing the ability of adversarial examples generated on pre-trained models to deceive other models.
 When considering the source model, the question arises: How can we train a model to improve the transferability of adversarial examples created on them?
 For instance, one promising avenue for achieving this is to learn the model from the perspective of knowledge transferability.
 A model with high knowledge transferability inherently becomes a superior source model, as adversarial examples generated on it exhibit a greater capacity to successfully deceive other models~\citep{liang2021uncovering,xu2022adversarially}.
-A follow-up question is which model architectures transfer better to others, CNNs, Vision Transformers~\citep{DBLP:conf/iclr/NaseerR0KP22,ATTA,ma2023transferable,wu2022towards}, Capsule Networks~\citep{gu2021effective}, or Spiking Neural Networks~\citep{xu2022securing}?
+A follow-up question is which model architectures transfer better to others, CNNs, Vision Transformers~\citep{DBLP:conf/iclr/NaseerR0KP22,ATTA,ma2023transferable,wu2022towards}, Capsule Networks~\citep{gu2021effective}, or Spiking Neural Networks~\citep{xu2022securing}.

-\textbf{Relation to Transferability across Images}.
+\textbf{Relation to Transferability Across Image Samples}.
 In this work, we focus on adversarial transferability across models, namely, the ability of an adversarial perturbation crafted for one model or set of data to successfully fool another model.
-The community has also found that an adversarial perturbation that effectively fools one image can also be applied to a different image to achieve a similar adversarial effect, which is referred to as adversarial transferability across images (i.e. Universal Adversarial Image)~\citep{moosavi2017universal}.
-Understanding the interplay between transferability across images and transferability across models is essential for comprehending the broader landscape of adversarial attacks and defenses.
+The community has also found that an adversarial perturbation that effectively fools one image can also be applied to a different image to achieve a similar adversarial effect, which is referred to as adversarial transferability across image samples (i.e. Universal Adversarial Image)~\citep{moosavi2017universal}.
+Understanding the interplay between transferability across images and transferability across models is essential for comprehending the broader landscape of adversarial attacks and defences.
 These two dimensions together define the versatility and robustness of adversarial perturbations.